EdoFede/pfSense-massiveDhcpReserve/README.md

-# Massive DHCP reservetion add/modify script
+# Massive DHCP reservetion script for pfSense
 A custom PHP script for massive add/updates of DHCP reservation entries in pfSense

 ## Introduction